dart-lang/language/working/augmentations/feature-specification.md

     *   They both have the modifier `covariant`, or none of them have it.

-    *   They both have the modifier `required`. or none of them have it.
+    *   They both have the modifier `required`, or none of them have it.

     *For constructors, we do not require parameters to match in uses of initializing formals or super parameters.
 In fact, they are implicitly